Employment in Australia

 UNHCR is dedicated to the goal of building a culturally diverse and pluralistic workforce committed to protecting the rights of refugees, asylum-seekers and stateless persons.

 Internship opportunities are periodically offered at the UNHCR Regional Representation in Canberra.
-Opportunities may also arise to undertake internships at UNHCR Headquarters in Geneva or UNHCR’s fundraising association, Australia for UNHCR in Sydney.

 As a legal protection intern, you will join a team of specialized staff who have a strong focus on refugee law, including international and human rights law.
 You will be provided with the opportunity to gain practical legal work experience and the unique opportunity to contribute to the work of the United Nations.